microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 Several colleagues have created comprehensive on-demand **[Technical Workshops for Microsoft Copilot for Security](https://github.com/Azure/Copilot-For-Security/tree/main/Technical%20Workshops).** They're well worth your time and cater specifically to security professionals, administrators, and all others interested in leveraging the power of AI to bolster security infrastructure.

+## April 16th, 2024 Update📰

+Copilot for Security is globally available as of April-1!
+Despite the April Fools' Day launch, we're serious about Copilot for Security's GA and transformative power.
+With all of the recent developments, my colleague Sameh Younis and I created this Copilot for Security Technical Learning Path.
+We will update the Journey weekly.

+<div>&nbsp;</div>

 ## Learn Copilot for Security